code-423n4/2023-01-timeswap-findings/data/btk-Q.md

 ## [L-01] Low level calls with solidity version 0.8.14 and lower can result in optimiser bug

 The protocol is using low level calls with solidity version less then 0.8.14 which can result in optimizer bug.
+The Solidity developers have confirmed this [bug](https://github.com/ethereum/solidity-blog/blob/499ab8abc19391be7b7b34f88953a067029a5b45/_posts/2022-06-15-inline-assembly-memory-side-effects-bug.md) (which was introduced in Solidity 0.8.13) and fixed it in Solidity version 0.8.15.

 > Ref: https://medium.com/certora/overly-optimistic-optimizer-certora-bug-disclosure-2101e3f7994d